jb55/node-bitcoin/Readme.md

-If you're using this to connect to bitcoind across a network it is highly recommended to enable `ssl`, otherwise an attacker may intercept your RPC credentials resulting in theft of your Bitcoins.
+If you're using this to connect to bitcoind across a network it is highly recommended to enable `ssl`, otherwise an attacker may intercept your RPC credentials resulting in theft of your bitcoins.

 When enabling `ssl` by setting the configuration option to `true`, the `sslStrict` option (verifies the server certificate) will also be enabled by default.
 It is